This post is also available in: French

 #5 Check the Milos Mining Museum

+If you want to learn a little history of the island then one of the things to do in Milos is to visit the Milos Mining Museum.
 Located in the island’s main port of Adamas the Milos Mining Museum is a great way to spend an afternoon.
 The collection chronicles the island’s 10,000 years of mining history dating back to 8000 B.C.
-Today, Milos is the largest producer and processor of bentonite and perlitein the European Union.
+Today, Milos is the largest producer and processor of bentonite and perlite in the European Union.
 Take advantage of the museum’s Miloterranean Geo Experience.
 The tour takes you across the island to discover for yourself the island’s unique geology, mineral content, and mining history.

 #6 Visit the Venus Of Milos Site and The Ancient Theatre